handsomedev19/Node-Express-API/README.md

 ### TEST ExpressJS API

-# NOTE: This is made by me form scratch.
+# NOTE: This is for the understanding of code pattern.
 # Author: handsomedev19

 ## prerequisite